rmoscoe/odyssey/README.md

 Writing adventures is time-consuming, and players often make unanticipated choices, forcing game masters to improvise and abandon the preparations they spent so much time creating.
 What game masters need is a way to create a customized adventure quickly.

-Odyssey uses the Google PaLM2 generative AI to craft thrilling adventures for tabletop roleplaying games in seconds.
+Odyssey uses the Google Gemini generative AI to craft thrilling adventures for tabletop roleplaying games in seconds.
 Choose from a large selection of the most popular games, enter a lesser-known title, or describe an unpublished/homebrew game.
 Refine your request with a campaign setting, number of players, experience level, and other parameters.

 If desired, fine-tune the adventure by editing it, then save it so you can refer to it over the course of multiple game sessions.
 View the details of any of your saved adventures, and edit saved adventures to adapt to your players' choices.
 Odyssey also tracks the group's progress through the adventure.

 Odyssey is built with Python/Django for the back end and TypeScript, React, and TailwindCSS for the front end.
-It uses PaLM2 and Gencraft generative AIs, and it has a MySQL database.
+It uses Gemini and Gencraft generative AIs, and it has a MySQL database.

 ![Odyssey Home Page](./assets/homeFantasy.jpg)